UsabilityEngineering/DoctorVerde/README.md

 # Doctor Verde

-Replace this text with a brief introduction to the problem space.
+Software with the ability to assess plant health & alert users of potential problems.

 ## Team Members